Constipation and autoimmune: 4 tips to help toilet time

 And it doesn't only have to be water - watery foods like soups, and some fruits and vegetables can also contribute to your fluid intake.

-Increase your probiotics for constipation and gut health
+TIP #3: Improve gut flora for better constipation and gut health

+Probiotics can be helpful for constipation.
 Probiotics are beneficial microbes that come in fermented foods and supplements.
-They have a number of effects on gut health and constipation.
-They affect gut transit time (how fast food goes through us), increase the number of bowel movements per week, and help to soften stools to make them easier to pass.
+They have a number of effects on gut health and constipation, and can affect gut transit time (how fast food goes through us), increase the number of bowel movements per week, and help to soften stools to make them easier to pass.
+Probiotics can also help push out opportunistic bacteria and species like candida overgrowth which can contribute to constipation; however, they won't resolve it completely.

 It is always a good idea to get a your supplement recommendations from someone trained in supplementation for autoimmune versus the local health food store clerk who may be promoting a certain product based on availability or an in-store promotion.
-Certain products and ingredients can be contraindicated with medications and diagnosis, and can sometimes make symptoms worse.
+Again, certain products and ingredients can be contraindicated with medications and diagnosis or you may be paying for a higher dose than what you actually need.

-Providing clients with safe and strategic supplement recommendations is one part of how I support clients in my group program, The BWH Autoimmune Action Plan and private client work.
-I am trained in orthomolecular nutrition (supplementation) and I tailor all my recommendations to the person based on their health history, symptoms, goals, diagnosis and medications.
-I’m a firm believer in “less is more” and as a result, will often rotate supplements - or swap out for other brands - every 8 - 12 weeks.
+Providing clients with safe and strategic supplement recommendations is one part of how I support clients.
+I am trained in orthomolecular nutrition (supplementation) and tailor all my recommendations to the person based on their health history, symptoms, goals, diagnosis and medications.
+I’m a firm believer in “less is more” and as a result, will often rotate supplements - or swap out for other brands - every 12 weeks.

 By better managing stress, we can help to reduce emotional and physical issues (like gut issues) that may result from stress.
 Try things like meditation, deep breathing, and exercise.
 These are so effective that I've included them in our monthly membership, The Integrative Autoimmune Network where we create customized meditations, breath sequence and yoga flows to use throughout the day, to better manage stress, support digestion and your immune health.